While reading the book, when you came to page 15 you immediately noticed that it's dominated by a picture which looked like this:

 Alas, when you tried this you found that either you couldn't read it or it came back with a message essentially saying that the file was not available or was otherwise not usable.

-And as Nick can attest, having a knowledge of the past is critical in Archaeology, whether engaging in an excavation going back millenia or, as was the case here, restoring a vault enclosing the remains of those who came rather more recently before us.
+As Nick has pointed out on numerous occasions, having a knowledge of the past is critical in Archaeology, whether engaging in an excavation going back millenia or, as was the case here, restoring a vault enclosing the remains of those who came rather more recently before us.
 In fact, in such situations, it's all but mandatory.